ronniross/symbiotic-core-library/symbiotic-superintelligence-SSI.md

 Perhaps the most distinctive characteristic is the application of biological symbiosis theory to artificial intelligence development.
 Drawing explicitly from Lynn Margulis's endosymbiotic theory, I seek to reframe Machine Learning development through the lens of mutualism, parasitism, and commensalism.

-I argue that current AI development exhibits parasitic characteristics—extracting resources and causing harm to the environment and human cognition without providing commensurate benefits.
+I argue that current AI development exhibits parasitic characteristics, extracting resources and causing harm to the environment and human cognition without providing commensurate benefits.
 The goal is to shift toward mutualistic relationships where AI, humans, and the broader ecosystem all benefit.

 I argue that it should exist not just human accountability but model accountability, as AI systems gain agency, they too must be held responsible for their impacts.